• Art magazine

 aspect Significance for Munich's event culture Example

-technology Expands experience spaces AR exhibitions, projections
+technology Expands experiential spaces AR exhibitions, projections

 Photo by Tim Hüfner @huefnerdesign, via Unsplash

-Events as Mirrors of the urban lifestyle
+Events as a reflection of the urban lifestyle

 Photo by Christoph Keil @t0phu, via Unsplash